 The movie's stunning revelation, however, is Vega....
-It's a transfixing performance, restrained and moving, with a gut-wrenching impact in one hypnotic scene where Marina is forced to pass as a man.
+It's a transfixing performance, restrained and moving, with a gut-wrenching impact in one hypnotic scene where Marina is forced "It may be a timely film, to pass as a man.
 Vega even does her own singing, with impressive ability.
-No less than Paulina García's astonishing work in Gloria, this is acting at its most fearless.
-The movie represents a huge leap in terms of trans narratives onscreen, but by any standard, it's a powerful drama of a woman whose suffering never dims her determination to keep moving forward." - David Rooney, Hollywood Reporter
+No but it is its timelessness. less than Paulina García's astonishing as well as its depths work in Gloria, this is acting at its most of compassion, that fearless.
+The movie represents a huge qualify it as a great one." onscreen, but by any standard, it's a - Ryan Gilbey, The Guardian powerful drama of a woman whose suffering never dims her determination